 The Tsawwassen treaty is worth an estimated \$120 million to the 360 members of the band.
 Most of this is to be in resources transferred to the band council, including land & fisheries, as well as the band's involvement in the Delta port expansion.
-The Tsawwassen treaty has been more controversial because it removes hundreds of hectares of farm land -- from the agricultural land reserve-- for industrial use by the band (i.e., facilities to accommodate large-scale port expansion), and because it guarantees Natives access to 1 percent of the Fraser River fishery.
+The Tsawwassen treaty has been more controversial because it removes hundreds of hectares of farm land --from the agricultural land reserve-- for industrial use by the band (i.e., facilities to accommodate large-scale port expansion), and because it guarantees Natives access to 1 percent of the Fraser River fishery.

-Self-government is an integral part of the BC treaty This treaty has also brought protests from neighboring process, and forms an important aspect of Canada's overall bands, including the Semiahmoo, who claim that it infringes strategy towards Indigenous peoples (assimilation, in this on their territory.
-The total land transferred to the band is 724 case through legal, political, and economic means).
-Some hectares, up from its reserve size of 290 hectares.
-The Tsawwassen band is expected to vote on the final agreement bands have already signed self-government deals, including Sechelt & Westbank (in BC), James Bay Cree (Quebec), by mid-summer, 2007.
-Yukon bands, etc.
+This treaty has also brought protests from neighboring bands, including the Semiahmoo, who claim that it infringes on their territory.
+The total land transferred to the band is 724 hectares, up from its reserve size of 290 hectares.
+The Tsawwassen band is expected to vote on the final agreement by mid-summer, 2007.

-The Maa-nulth are comprised of 5 bands (the Huu-ayaht, Kay'yukth, Toguaht, Uchucklesaht, & Ucuelet) totaling some 2,000 members.
+The Maa-nulth are comprised of 5 bands (the Huu-ay-aht, Kay'yukth, Toquaht, Uchucklesaht, & Ucuelet) totaling some 2,000 members.
 They are located on north-east Vancouver Island.
-Their reserves total 2.064 hectares: under their treaty settlement, this will increase to 24, 498 hectares.
+Their reserves total 2,064 hectares; under their treaty settlement, this will increase to 24, 498 hectares.
 The bands will also have access to fisheries & forestry resources.